-For 2021, the employees' compensation and Directors' remuneration resolved at the meeting of Board of Directors amounted to \$367,088 and \$86,513, respectively.
+For 2022, the employees' compensation and Directors' remuneration resolved at the meeting of Board of Directors amounted to \$305,885 and \$53,640, respectively.
 The employees' compensation will be distributed in the form of cash.
-The employees' compensation and the Directors' remuneration difference of \$37,834 and \$(38,868), respectively, between the amounts resolved at the Board meeting and the amounts recognised in the 2021 financial statements, mainly resulting from the difference between accrual amount and resolution amount by the Board of Directors.
+The difference between the employees' compensation of \$305,885 and the Directors' remuneration of \$92,803 recognised in the 2022 financial statements were \$0 and (\$39,163), respectively, mainly resulting from the difference between accrual amount and resolution amount by the Board of Directors, and recognized as profit or loss in the year.